 It took a

-carefully come up with one they thought would be approved by the voters.
+carefully come up with and draft a charter they thought would be approved by the voters.

 The voters approved

 adoption of the commission-manager system with their vote for the new